 My former doctoral and masters students and post-doctoral fellows have pursued a variety of career paths in academia, business, and government.
 The list provided here includes doctoral dissertations and masters theses I have served as chair or co-chair.
 See also the Optimal Design Laboratory Publications page.

 - Alejandro R. Díaz, 1982.
 Optimization of Finite Element Grids Using Interpolation Error (J. E. Taylor co-chair).
-Currently, Professor and Chair of Mechanical Engineering, Michigan State University.
+Currently, Professor of Mechanical Engineering, Michigan State University.

 - Shapour Azarm, 1984.
 Local Monotonicity in Optimal Design.
 Currently, Professor of Mechanical Engineering, University of Maryland.

 - Heng Long Li, 1985.
 Design Optimization Strategies with Global and Local Knowledge.
 Currently, Vice President and CFO (ret.), China Aluminum Corporation, P.R.
 China.